I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The defence said that Adelaide could not have administered the poison because its taste is so foul that it is almost impossible to swallow and triggers vomiting.
 Also, she could not have poured it down Edwin’s throat while he was unconscious because some would have gone into his lungs and none was found there.

 Sir Edward painted a picture of a devoted wife nursing a sick husband.
-Was it likely that she had suddenly turned into a murderer and had invented a method killing someone that had never been used before?
+Was it likely that she had suddenly turned into a murderer and had invented a method of killing someone that had never been used before?
 A method that even the prosecution acknowledged was almost impossible to pull off.

 In his closing address to the jury, the wily defence counsel said “From the moment of that death every word and act and look of hers has been the word and act and look of a woman conscious of her innocence.”